openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 | addressCountry<sup>i</sup>   | String   | Country component of the addess.                                                                                                            |
 | formattedAddress<sup>i</sup> | String   | Formatted human readable address string.                                                                                                    |
 | deviceName                   | String   | The device name assigned to the device through device settings.                                                                             |
-<sup>i</sup> Address lookup needs to be enabled on the device account bridge thing for this channels to be populated.
+<sup>i</sup> A google API key needs to be configured for this channels to be populated.

 ## Full Example